 Josh Powell kept a spreadsheet with photos of the tools, along with their serial numbers.
-He later deleted these files, but thanks to the computer-backup software he used, the log was recovered.
+He later deleted these files, but thanks to the computer-backup software he used, investigators recovered the log.

 During a phase in 2008, Josh Powell taped a series of home-improvement videos with his wife and two kids, Braden and Charlie.
 In one of the videos, viewers can see him using the Ridgid kit and a new tool: a 9.6-volt pivot driver.

 The pivot driver was not a part of the original Ridgid kit.
 But the pivot driver would have made the impact driver from the kit somewhat redundant.
 Additionally, the home-improvement videos showed Josh Powell preferred using the lighter pivot driver instead of the impact driver.